luhenry/netlib/README.md

 1. `nativeLibPath`: the full path to the library
 2. `nativeLib`: the filename of the library; it should be found on the dynamic loader search path (see the search order in [`man 8 ld.so`](https://linux.die.net/man/8/ld.so))

-For BLAS, LAPACK, and ARPACK, the list of system properties is the following:
+For BLAS, LAPACK, and ARPACK, the system properties are the following:
 |   | `nativeLib` | `nativeLibPath` |
 | - | ----------- | --------------- |
 | BLAS | `-Ddev.ludovic.netlib.blas.nativeLib` set to `liblas.so.3` by default | `-Ddev.ludovic.netlib.blas.nativeLibPath` unset by default |